dchentech/logpos/README.txt

 == DESCRIPTION:

-Use binary search to seek a position in logs, see http://mvj3.github.com/2011/09/17/use-binary-search-to-seek-a-position-in-rails-logs
+Use binary search to seek a position in logs.

 == FEATURES/PROBLEMS: